Indians hitting coach Van Burkleo opts out due to COVID-19

 Van Burkleo’s departure further complicates several issues with the Indians’ coaching staff.

-Manager Terry Francona will miss his sixth straight game Friday while addressing a gastrointestinal issue he’s combated for months.
-The 61-year Francona did not make the trip to Chicago and it’s not yet known if he’ll be back next week.
+Manager Terry Francona missed his sixth straight game Friday while addressing a gastrointestinal issue he has been dealing with for months.
+The 61-year-old Francona did not make the trip to Chicago and it’s not yet known if he’ll be back next week.

 The Indians are off Monday before opening a two-game series at home against the Cubs.